apify/apify-docs/sources/academy/platform/running_a_web_server.md

 When we deploy and run this actor on the Apify platform, then we can open the **Live View** tab in the actor console to submit the URL to your actor through the form.
 After the URL is successfully submitted, it appears in the actor log.

-With that we're done!
+With that, we're done!
 And our application works like a charm :)

 The complete code of this actor is available [here](https://www.apify.com/apify/example-web-server).
 You can run it there or copy it to your account.